Ula2022/Webserver-on-EC2-cloud-formation-template/README.md

-Goal
-Apache Webserver on Linux Instance and hosted a simple HTML based web application.
+Deployment of an Apache Webserver on Linux Instance and hosted a simple HTML based web application.

 Source Code